simon-cutts/serverless-event-sourcing/README.md

-# Serverless Event Based Customer Record
+# Serverless Event Sourcing Customer Record

 ![Drag Racing](event-straw-2.jpg)

+This application depicted above is intended as a straw man to demonstrate the benefits of a light-weight, purely serverless event sourcing system.
+Event sourcing stores every state change to the application as an event object.
+These event objects are stored in the sequence they were applied for the lifetime of the application.

-This application depicted above is intended as a straw man to demonstrate the benefits of an event sourced system, but without actually being a true event sourced system.
-It has many characteristics of event sourcing, such as commands, immutable events (everything is in fact an immutable event) and the ability to replay the event stream to a point in time to get different states of a customer.
+This application adopts the core principle of event sourcing in that all changes to domain objects are done as a result of an event.
+Consequently, this straw man follows the key idioms of event sourcing: commands, immutable events, events as the system of record, the ability to replay the event stream to a point in time to get different states of a customer.

-The app deviates from true event sourcing in these areas:
+The application perhaps deviates from a pure event sourcing pattern in these areas:

 1. No separate read and write models (i.e. no [CQRS](https://martinfowler.com/bliki/CQRS.html)).
-The view of the customer is always up to date so events do not need to be re-played (unless you want to); consequentially, there is no eventual consistency lag.
+The view of the customer is always up to date so events do not necessarily need to be re-played; consequentially, there is no eventual consistency lag.
+Of course, being event sourced, events can still be replayed at anytime, if desired
 2. The app supports transactional concurrency, with an optimistic locking strategy
-2. Allows deletes, so that customers can be forgotten
+2. Allows deletes, so in accordance with [GDPR](https://gdpr-info.eu/art-17-gdpr/), customers can be forgotten

+### System of Record

+The `CustomerEvent` table stores every single event that is submitted to the system.
+This is the immutable system of record for the application.

+The `Customer` table is the materialized view of the system of record, for quick access by the application.
+This is not the system of record, merely a view of the system of record.

+The customer can be retrieved from either the materialized view held in the `Customer` table or rebuilt directly from the event stream held in the `CustomerEvent` table

 ### Outstanding Tasks